-The percentage of lot area covered by any structure or building measured to the furthest extent of the roof (to the extent applicable) as projected downward to the ground.Lot coverage is computed by dividing the area of structures into lot area.
+The percentage of lot area covered by any structure or building measured to the furthest extent of the roof, excluding all portions of eaves and overhangs extending not more than 2 feet horizontally from the exterior wall.Lot coverage is computed by dividing the area of structures into lot area.
+Swimming pools are included for lot coverage calculations.
+Excluded from lot coverage are at-grade driveways, paths, walkways and parking areas, subterranean structures not visible from above, and movable 20 pound liquid propane tanks.